-London CIV shareholders approved a new Corporate Governance and Controls framework at the July 2018 Annual General Meeting (AGM).
+The Corporate Governance and Controls framework was updated during September 2018.
 This framework details the governance arrangements for approving the London CIV's annual budget, business plan and objectives, governance structures and appointments, shareholder agreement and transparency of information and reporting.

-The London CIV Company Board comprises of an independent Chairman, 7 non-executive Directors (NEDs), including 2 nominated by the LLAs, 3 executive Directors and the LCIV Treasurer.
+Following a review during 2023, the London CIV Company Board comprises of an independent Chairman, 3 Independent Non-Executive Directors, 2 Shareholder nominated NEDs, and 2 Executive Directors.
 The Board has a duty to act in the best interests of the shareholders and has collective responsibility for; strategy oversight, budgeting, performance review, major decision making, financial reporting and controls, compliance and risk management, key policies and governance.
 The London CIV has four Committees, responsible for investment oversight, audit and risk, remuneration and nominations and day to day operations of the company.
-These comprise of executive and non-executive members.
+These comprise of executive and nonexecutive members.